Skip to main content

 fastman env

-# Lock to .env.development — serve will use it automatically
+# Lock to .env.develop — serve will use it automatically

 # Lock to .env.staging